-The second part of Ms. Bichelmeier’s presentation focused on the importance of working with and supporting mothers and families – to empower parents and children as agents of peace.
+The second part of the presentation focused on the importance of working with and supporting mothers and families – to empower parents and children as agents of peace.

-She conveyed the message that it is within the family unit that the values and beliefs that shape an individual are transmitted; that a child first experiences safety or distress, nurturing or violent relationships, as well as the joys and challenges of living with others; And it is also within the family that a child learns tolerance – or intolerance, as well as the peaceful – or violent – resolution of conflicts.
+“It is within the family unit that the values and beliefs that shape an individual are transmitted; that a child first experiences safety or distress, nurturing or violent relationships, as well as the joys and challenges of living with others; And it is also within the family that a child learns tolerance – or intolerance, as well as the peaceful – or violent – resolution of conflicts”, Valerie Bichelmeier insisted.

 The Science is clear that enabling children to grow up in healthy, violence-free and nurturing families is essential for them to reach their full potential and to find their role in society – which ultimately is the foundation for lasting peace.

 Most parents want the best for their children, but the reality is that they face many challenges – especially mothers:

 All these issues also need to be addressed as part of any policy that aims at supporting ECD.
 They show that ECD touches many sectors, including health, education, social affairs, labour, family affairs, women’s rights and gender equality.
 This means that the answer should also be multi-sectorial.

 Mothers are key players and they must be recognised as such.
 They should be informed and educated on early childhood development, on positive parenting and nurturing relationships, and on the importance of providing responsive and loving care.
 And they should be supported in this challenging but essential job.